confluentinc/cp-helm-charts/README.md

 ## Developer Preview

-These Helm charts are in Developer Preview.
-Their purpose is to enable developers to deploy Confluent Platform services on Kubernetes for development, test and proof of concept environments.
-They are not supported for production use.
+The [Confluent Platform Helm charts](https://github.com/confluentinc/cp-helm-charts) enable developers to deploy Confluent Platform services on Kubernetes for development, test and proof of concept environments.
+They are in *developer preview* are not supported for production use.

 We welcome any contributions:

-- Report all enhancements, bugs, and tasks as GitHub issues
+- Report all enhancements, bugs, and tasks as [GitHub issues](https://github.com/confluentinc/cp-helm-charts/issues)
 - Provide fixes or enhancements by opening pull requests in GitHub